-Prior to each semester’s course registration period, Theatre majors are required to meet with their faculty advisor to discuss course selection and assess the student’s academic progress.
+Prior to each semester’s course registration period, Theatre majors are required to meet with the department staff advisor to discuss course selection and to assess their academic progress.
 Once a schedule for the following semester is jointly approved, the student receives departmental permission to register for classes online.
 For undergraduate advisement, contact the department for more information.
-For graduate advisement, contact Director of Graduate Studies and Graduate Advisor Dr. Ah-Jeong Kim.
-For credential advisement, contact Professor Anamarie Dwyer.
 Advisement for students enrolled in Theatre minors is not required but strongly encouraged.

 The Bachelor of Arts degree in Theatre is a broad-based liberal arts education.
 The B.A. degree in Theatre prepares a student for advanced study in a professionally oriented program (M.F.A.) or an academically oriented program (M.A.).
-It also serves as preliminary study for a performance and/or production career in live theatre as well as the allied industries of television and cinema.
-The interpersonal and collaborative skills learned in the program will serve the graduate well in a variety of related disciplines, including the fields of education (both as teacher and administrator), psychology, law and a variety of private and governmental positions where a well-rounded liberal arts education will provide the flexibility and broad base of knowledge likely to be required in future careers.
+It also serves as preliminary study for a performance and/or production career in live theatre, as well as the allied industries of television and cinema.
+The study of Theatre also provides students with the skills needed to work in the expanding fields of live entertainment, gaming and media content creation.
+The interpersonal and collaborative skills learned in the program will serve the graduate well in a variety of related disciplines, including the fields of education (both as teacher and administrator), psychology, law and a variety of private and governmental positions, where a well-rounded liberal arts education will provide the flexibility and broad base of knowledge likely to be required in future careers.

 The Department of Theatre is accredited by the National Association of Schools of Theatre.